 The Next Normal of the Luxury Landscape - What Comes After Revenge Spending

-The COVID-19 pandemic has and will change fundamental aspects of the luxury industry and its understanding.
-A look into the Baccarat crystal ball remains cloudy as the future, the Next normal, is too uncertain.
-It remains to be seen whether the luxury landscape will become more fragmented or more polarized in terms of companies and consumers.
+The pandemic has and will change fundamental aspects of the luxury industry and understanding of luxury.
+A look into the Baccarat crystal ball remains cloudy, because the future, the next normal, is too uncertain.
+It remains to be seen whether the luxury landscape will become more fragmented or more polarized on the part of companies and consumers.
 Especially when the initial revenge spending is over.
-It can be said with certainty that the luxury market is sensitive like an orchid that blooms when there are signs of a crisis and starts to bud when there are signs of recovery.
+It can be said with certainty that the luxury market is sensitive like an orchid that blooms when there are signs of a crisis and begins to bud when there are signs of recovery.

-After the financial and economic crisis of 2008/2009 and the following Chinese Bulimia, the luxury market would have entered the New Normal.
-2020 generally looked promising for the luxury industry.
-The 2019 financial year came to a positive end - according to Bain & Company with sales of EUR 281 billion worldwide and thus four percent growth - and the first weeks of 2020 seemed to continue the road to success.
-But suddenly the pandemic shook the global normality.
+After the financial and economic crisis of 2008/2009 and the subsequent Chinese Bulimia, the luxury market would have arrived in the New Normal.
+2020 looked generally promising for the luxury industry.
+The 2019 financial year ended on a positive note - according to Bain & Company with sales of 281 billion euros worldwide and thus a four percent growth - and the first weeks of 2020 seemed to continue the successful course.
+But suddenly the pandemic shook global normality.

 Big Bang by Covid-19 - agile, digital, sustainable, social

 After initial survival strategies, the crisis prompted us to question: what are we doing here, what is important to us, what is relevant?
 As a company and entrepreneur, as a consumer.
-What is our drive, concern, purpose?
-That always "higher, faster, further", the pursuit of growth, sales, margin has known no limits in recent years.
-Consumption was often (still) driven by the next hype, the next limited edition, the next instagrammable travel moment.
+What is our drive, concern, sense?
+That has always felt "higher, faster, further", the pursuit of growth, sales, margin has known no limits in recent years.
+Consumption was (still) often driven by the next hype, the next limited edition, the next instagrammable travel moment.
 Sustainable?
 Hardly likely.
 Now we come to a stop.
-To a reflection.
+For reflection.
 To change.
 Hopefully.
 The Big Bang is here and we suddenly had to react.
-In an agile, digital, sustainable, social manner.
+Agile, digital, sustainable, social.

-But it remains to be seen whether this attitude will prevail in the long term after this bang.
-Because, as can be observed, these movements were visible before, but the change was sluggish since the Sense of Urgency didn't seem acute enough.
-After overcoming the stiffness of the shock and taking the first steps into the Next Normal, the general desire for the usual normal seems very strong and old patterns tempting.
+But whether this attitude will prevail in the long term after this bang remains to be seen.
+As can be seen, these movements were already visible beforehand, but the change was slow, as the Sense of Urgency did not seem acute enough.
+After overcoming the stiffness of the shock and taking the first steps into the Next Normal, the general desire for the usual normal seems very large and the old patterns are tempting.
 On the consumer and company side.
-But now it is a matter of proving the backbone of a company to use its strength and role in the sense of a Purposeful leadership with a social, ethical, ecological awareness and above all to be serious.
+But now it is a matter of proving the backbone of a company to use its strength and role in the sense of Purposeful Leadership with a social, ethical, ecological awareness and above all to be serious.

 Importance of NEO luxury in times of crisis - quality over quantity

-Julia Riedmeier and Dr. Jörg Meurer developed and defined the phenomenon of NEO luxury in their recent study.
-Accordingly, NEO luxury is the third evolutionary stage of luxury, after the traditional luxury of ownership and the new luxury of experiences.
-As a purpose-driven luxury, it now seems more relevant than ever.
-Characterized by seven trends, of which the top trends sustainability (relevance: 72%), health and mindfulness (relevance: 70%), digitalization of luxury including the digital detox counter-trend (relevance: 71%) show the direction to the Next Normal.
-What is new is that the weakest trend "lean luxury" (relevance: 35%) and thus the conscious renunciation, focus on consumption could get a strong headwind against the current background.
+Julia Riedmeier and Dr. Jörg Meurer have in the NEO Luxus study developed and defined the phenomenon.
+Accordingly, NEO Luxus is the third evolutionary stage of luxury, after the traditional luxury of ownership and the new luxury experience.
+As a sensual luxury, it seems more relevant today than ever.
+Characterized by seven trends, of which the top trends sustainability (relevance: 72%), health and mindfulness (relevance: 70%), digitalization of luxury including the digital detox counter-trend (relevance: 71%) show the direction to the next normal.
+What is new is that the weakest trend “lean luxury” (relevance: 35%) and thus the deliberate waiver, the focus on consumption could get a strong headwind against the current background.

-The crisis is intensifying it and is showing us that we can get by with what we have and put quality even more before quantity.
-This also raises the question of what and to what extent luxury consumers will still be willing to spend money, if economic and financial systems are subject to dynamics that cannot be estimated.
-So then, is non-luxury the new luxury?
-Or is the luxury of ownership experiencing a revival as an investment luxury – also because experiential luxury is currently not possible?
+The crisis intensifies this and shows us that we can get by with what we have and put quality even more than quantity.
+This also raises the question of what and to what extent luxury consumers will still be willing to spend money if economic and financial systems are subject to dynamics that cannot be estimated.
+Then is non-luxury the new luxury?
+Or is the luxury of property experiencing a revival as an investment luxury - also because Experiential Luxury is currently not possible?

 Source: LBR Luxury Business Report, NEO Luxury Study

-If luxury is a return to ownership, are the winners icons like a Montblanc Meisterstück, a Porsche 911 or a Robbe & Berking collection?
-And losers "Gucci" newbies who are waiting for a hunt of trendy truffle pigs?
+If luxury is a return to ownership, are the winners icons like a Montblanc masterpiece, a Porsche 911 or a Robbe & Berking collection?
+And losers "Gucci" newbies waiting to hunt the trendy truffle pigs?
 Regardless of the direction in which luxury is moving, one thing is clear: consumption will become more conscious.
-One particular opportunity lies in the seal of "Made in Germany" and manufacturers that impress with their national supply chains, which thus can best meet the consumer's desire for transparency, social and ethical responsibility as a basic attitude.
+One particular opportunity lies in the "Made in Germany" seal and manufacturers that impress with their national supply chains and can best meet the consumer's desire for transparency, social and ethical responsibility as a basic attitude.

-In the middle field are the trends of sharing and 2nd life business models (relevance: 58%), increasing luxury casualization, as well as democratization up to public luxury (relevance: 50%).
-Those will find their way and position.
-To quote Andreas Henke from the INLUX / KEYLENS NEO luxury study: “If there are business models for sharing and 2nd life, they will work – until I realize at some point in the crisis that I have only borrowed.
-It has no substance; it is ultimately against human evolution."
+In the middle range are the trends of sharing and 2nd life business models (relevance: 58%), increasing luxury casualization, democratization and public luxury (relevance: 50%).
+They will find their way and position.
+To quote Andreas Henke from the INLUX / KEYLENS NEO Luxus study: “If there are business models for sharing and 2nd life, then they will also work - until I realize in the crisis that I have only borrowed .
+It has no substance; it’s ultimately against human evolution. ”

 The seventh trend is that of individualization, customization, co-creation (relevance: 75%).
-This will continue to have its relevance.
-However, it remains questionable whether in the pole position and in the form in which we know this trend.
+This will continue to be authorized.
+However, whether in the pole position and in the form in which we know it remains questionable.
 Because we have seen for ourselves that other needs are currently in the foreground.

 Success factors for navigating into a next normal

-Specifically, the following three crash barriers can provide a framework for the Next normal:
+Specifically, the following three guard rails can set the framework for the next normal:

 1. Ecological and social sustainability

 Companies should fulfill their corporate duty more than ever.
-To take responsibility for the community and the environment in which they operate in as a corporate citizen.
-Act in a socially responsible manner, treat internal and external stakeholders respectfully, and offer services and products that do not fire the narcissistic force, but have a positive effect on the ecosystem.
+As corporate citizens, take responsibility for the community and the environment in which they operate.
+All in all, act in a socially responsible manner, treat internal and external stakeholders respectfully, and offer services and products that do not fire the narcissistic force, but have a positive effect on the ecosystem.

-Digitalization is an important driver and enabler for that Next normal.
-Even before COVID-19, the elementary function and integration of digital elements became apparent.
+Digitization is an important driver and enabler for the next normal.
+Even before Corona, the elementary function and integration of digital elements became apparent.
 Whether for the consumer or company in terms of products, communication, distribution or processes.
 The following questions should be asked: Which analog formats, parts of the value chain exist and which can be digitized and how?
 How can a personalized marketing experience be created?
 How can consumers be reached and excited by e-commerce options?
 Investments should therefore be shifted to digital.
-Topics such as lead management come before brand building.

 Many companies are discovering a new customer.
 The end customer.
-For a long time, this was left to retailers.
+This was left to trade for a long time.
 CRM is often a foreign word, as is systematic lead management.
 So it's no wonder how little luxury brands know about their customers.
-But exactly this knowledge is essential and direct access to end consumers is now becoming a key factor.
-Especially young target groups like millennials are looking for direct contact to the brand online.
-To get informed, inspired and to interact with the brand.
+But exactly this knowledge is essential and direct access to end customers is now becoming a key factor.
+Especially young target groups like millennials are looking for direct contact with the brand online.
+To inform yourself, inspire to interact with the brand.
 Assuming that, according to Bain & Company, 85% of the world's luxury consumers will be younger generations, the opportunities for luxury brands should pulsate.

 Losers and winners of the luxury industry

 In general, 2020 will be a bad year for the economy and the luxury industry is not spared.
 It is up to the actors themselves to redesign the industry.
-To use the crisis as an opportunity, to throw old things overboard and to go new ways that would have been (almost) unthinkable a few months ago.
-The purpose and innovation momentum of NEO luxury is more important than ever.
+To use the crisis as an opportunity to throw old things overboard and to go new ways that would have been (almost) unthinkable a few months ago.
+The meaning and innovation momentum of NEO Luxus is more important than ever.
 Those who emerge from the crisis as winners or losers could essentially depend on the following factors.